-The Board of Directors of Audi Capital performs the final review and approval of the ICAAP, including assessing and approving the capital adequacy.
-The board provides his input and approval after the review by the Management Committee, Group Audi Risk Department and Group Audi Internal Audit.
+The Board of Directors performs the final review and approval of the ICAAP, including assessing and approving the capital adequacy.
+The Board provides its input and approval after the review by the Management Committee, Group Audi Risk Department and Group Audi Internal Audit.